panchazo/open-weather-station/README.md

 ![OpenWeatherStation (OWS)](https://github.com/panchazo/open-weather-station/blob/master/docs/img/OpenWeatherStation.png)

-**The Open Weather Station (OWS) is an accessible do-it-yourself weather station solution that aims to be affordable, stable, easy to build and tested in the wild.
+**The Open Weather Station (OWS) is a do-it-yourself weather station solution that aims to be affordable, stable, easy to build and tested in the wild.
 It evolved from other approaches I have been testing and using in the field since late 2012 to this day.**
 **Cheers!**
 ___Eng.
 Francisco Clariá___